 Not only will you be using the same Dark and Light Mote mechanic we have been doing since the start of the raid, but you’ll be running along the walls of this cube.
 The basic overview of this encounter is you’re tasked with dispersing column of Light and Dark energy around the six sides of the arena.
 Unlike the previous rooms, you will only want to dunk the motes on the column of energy that Toland is hovering over.
 Toland likes to hang out a few meters above one of these columns.

 Once you plant either the Dark or Light Motes in the proper column, you’ll see the center of the arena light up.
 Have all three team members stand in this section to warp to where Toland was hovering.
 Your entire orientation of the arena will change, as you will now be running on what was previously the wall Toland was at.
-You are essentially working your way around the cube, cleansing each side of the specific Light or Dark energy that Toland designates by hovering above.
+Essentially you are working your way around the cube, cleansing each side of the specific Light or Dark energy that Toland designates by hovering above.

 On the rare occasion that Toland is above you, expel the energy in a column along the wall to activate the lift in the center.
 Whichever column you deposit five motes into will let you transport to it from the center.
 So if I need to get to the right wall and it’s Dark energy, I will collect five Dark Motes and deposit it on the right wall’s column.
 This will let me travel through the cube to turn that right wall into my new floor.
-This means, to reach Toland above, you will need to move twice to properly reach him.
+This means, to reach Toland above, you will need to move twice to complete that side.

 After all six sides of the cube are cleansed, you’ll be warped to another arena where two Taken mini-bosses will spawn.
 These guys are actually pretty easy to take down if you have a Well of Radiance of Bubble, so lay into them with your hardest hitting weapon.
 Once you get the movement down for this encounter, it’s actually quite easy, just make sure to kill the Taken Hobgoblins above you as they’re the biggest threat in the room.

-The Desert Part 2 and Ribbon Road
+The Desert Part 2 and Rainbow Road

 After you collect your loot, you will end up back in the desert area.
 Hop in your Sparrow and loot for a Taken Captain that’s just chilling.
 Shoot him a few times to cause him to warp away and then pop back onto your speeder and head to where he is next.
 You are just chasing him throughout the desert until he leads you to a new area where you’ll need to drive your Sparrow.